ohhsodead/FileMasta/README.md

   OpenTheatre
 </h1>

-<h3 align="center">Search movies, series, anime, subtitles, torrents and archives from open directories</h3>
+<h3 align="center">Search the web for videos, audios, eBooks and much more </h3>
 <div align="center">
 </div>
 <br />

 ## What is OpenTheatre?
-OpenTheatre is a program which allows users to search for Movies, TV Series, Anime, Subtitles, Torrents and Archives.
-The program communicates with its own [API](https://dropbox.com/sh/bqb14ty282xm9xi/AACeniqYjhq2auw3KU3oNW2Fa?dl=0) written entirely using our custom built command-line web crawler designed to scrape information from trusted files which are updated every day.
-The public web resources used are available on our [open assets database](https://github.com/invu/opentheatre-app/tree/master/assets), where anyone can contribute their open directories.
-OpenTheatre works to query movies, series, anime, subtitles, torrents and archives from all around the web to provide you with the ultimate streaming experience.
+OpenTheatre is a search engine designed to search and index files hosted among millions of web servers.
+It communicates with our own [file database](https://dropbox.com/sh/bqb14ty282xm9xi/AACeniqYjhq2auw3KU3oNW2Fa?dl=0), which is updated daily by our robots that crawl through free access internet resources.
+All public resources are available for everyone to browse in our [directories database](https://github.com/invu/opentheatre-app/tree/master/assets), where can submit open web directories.
+OpenTheatre hosts no content, we provide only access to already available files in a same way Google and other search engines do.

 ## Some features available
-- Simple interface and background threads for the best performance
+- User-friendly with searches at lightning speed
 - Multilingual support (en, es, fr, de) - contributions are welcome!
-- Discover over 50,000 movies, series, anime, subtitles, torrents and archives
+- Discover over one hundred thousand files
 - Search movies by name, actor, year and genre
+- Collects metadeta from public APIs
-- Store files in your Bookmarks for later use
+- Save files to your Bookmarks for later use
 - Filter files by format, host and sort alphabetically
+- Direct downloads, proxy settings available too
 - Includes an internal VLC media player
 - Support for external players (Currently includes WMP, MPC & VLC)
-- Built-in download client
-- Logging for exception handling
+- Error logging for exception handling
-- Collects metadata from OMDb API & Popcorn Time API
 - Automatic local cache updates

 ## Latest build